kgbercan/swift-tutorial/ControlFlow.md

+**To see some of the code block examples in this tutorial along with more, run the contents file of [ControlFlow.playground](ControlFlow.playground).**

 # Conditionals

 Conditional statements execute code once if a condition is met or different code if the condition is not met.